sybrew/the-seo-framework/readme.txt

 	* The accessible counter type (with background color, type 1) is now a bit bolder.
 	* On Woocommerce list tables additional tabs injected by other plugins will likely not overflow anymore.
 	* The sitemap cache now supports multiple languages.
 This means more than one sitemap can be created.
+	* Removed redundant and duplicated checks on the Open Graph image generation.
 * **Updated:**
 	/
 	* TODO Translation POT file.